-16. Annual spending on IoT security measures will increase to $631 million by 2021.
+Annual spending on IoT security measures will increase to $631 million in 2021.

 As the IoT market grows, so does the importance of securing and integrating IoT networks.
-From $91 million in 2016, annual global spending on security measures for IoT networks is set to soar to $631 million by 2021, with a CAGR of 21.38%.
+From $91 million in 2016, annual global spending on security measures for IoT networks is set to jump to $631 million in 2021, with a CAGR of 21.38%.
 Technology growth statistics assure us that IoT solutions are headed for a massive boom within the next decade.

 (NETSCOUT Threat Intelligence Report)

 According to IoT-based attacks statistics for 2019, the average IoT device gets attacked just five minutes after it goes live.
 The explosion in popularity of smart devices was expected to lead to an increase in cyberattacks, and unfortunately this has proven to be true.

 In 75% of cases, routers act as a gateway for IoT attacks.

 It seems that the majority of cyberattacks on Internet of Things devices are directed at network routers.
 These are the favored targets of many cybercriminals, with an average of 5,200 attacks per router per month.